Lael logo

 Does 'socio' change for gender or number?

-Yes, 'socio' changes for gender and number.
-The masculine singular is 'socio', the feminine singular is 'socia', the masculine plural is 'socios', and the feminine plural is 'socias'.
+Yes, 'socio' is a noun that changes for gender and number.
+The masculine singular form is 'socio' (partner/buddy).
+The feminine singular form is 'socia' (partner/buddy).
+The masculine plural form is 'socios' (partners/buddies), and the feminine plural form is 'socias' (partners/buddies).
+When used as slang, it generally follows these same rules.

 Is 'socio' common in everyday Spanish?